kronwiz/codingtutorials/README.md

 There are tutorials for the [Scratch](http://scratch.mit.edu) environment, for web technologies (HTML/CSS/Javascript) and for Python written in italian language.

 In the future there may be added some for other languages and other locales (English, etc.).

-**The site with all the information and links to download the tutorials is: [Creare programmando](http://kronwiz.github.io/codingtutorials) (italian only, sorry, but it's straightforward to understand at least how to download a tutorial).**

 ## License